LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/hurts-to-be-told.md

 that you're a martyr,

-to die for her sins,
+to die for her sins;

 greed and stutter.